Paycheck Calculator

 What is the difference between gross pay and net pay?

-How does my state affect my take-home pay?
+How does my filing status impact my take-home pay?

 Disclaimer: This report is generated for informational purposes only.
 TheCalcTool is not a licensed financial legal or tax advisor.
 Paycheck calculations are estimates based on 2026 US federal and state tax brackets.
 Actual withholding depends on your W-4 elections, additional income, tax credits, and employer-specific deductions.
 State tax rates used are approximate effective rates and may differ from actual withholding.
 Please consult a qualified tax professional or your HR department for precise paycheck calculations.